CinemaGear.com - Fine Motion Picture Equipment - cinemagear@cinemagear.com - 424-297-0049

 • four 1000' magazines

-• 6x6 two-stage swing-away matte box
+• 6x6 three-stage rotating swing-away matte box

 • long and short erect image orientable eyepieces